Will Car Insurance Cover Water Damage?

 Norma from Dothan, AL asks – “Will my auto insurance cover water damage to my vehicle?”

 When you pay for car insurance, you normally assume that your car is covered and that you don’t need to pay for anything else to keep it extra safe.

-After all, running a car isn’t exactly cheap to begin with!
-No doubt you’ll already be paying for the cost of the car itself, for gas, for services and MOTs and for insurance… what else could you need to pay for?
+After all, having a car isn’t exactly cheap!
+No doubt you’ll already be paying for the cost of the car itself, for gas, for services, for registration fees, and for insurance… what else could you need to pay for?

 Well, that all depends on how much you love your car…

 And how much you spent on that car in the first place!

 Because car insurance doesn’t necessarily protect you from damage to your vehicle.
 You need fully comprehensive, first-party insurance if you’re going to avoid paying to restore your own vehicle following a crash and that costs extra.
 The legal requirement is only liability insurance – the ability to pay for others (though this depends somewhat on where you live).

 And even if you have ‘fully comprehensive’ insurance, the question you have to ask is: just how fully comprehensive is that?

 For instance, if you leave your car in your garage and then there’s a massive flood, what do you do?
 Is that covered?